 An examination of the purposes of financial statement audits.
 The following topics will be examined in depth: auditing standards, professional ethics, legal responsibilities, internal control, audit evidence, financial statement disclosures and audit reports.

-Pre-req: ACCT.3020 Intermediate Accounting II, or ACCT.3200 Corporate Financial Reporting II, and with a "C" or above for all, and Co-req: ACCT.3030 Accounting Information Systems.
+Pre-req: ACCT.3020 Intermediate Accounting II, or ACCT.3200 Corporate Financial Reporting II, and with a 'C' or higher for all, and Co-req: ACCT.3030 Accounting Information Systems.

 Deals with the basic rules and regulations of the Internal Revenue Code as it affects the individual and the corporation.
 An understanding of the code is developed through lectures, assigned readings, research, and the solution to a wide variety of problems.
 Meets Core Curriculum Essential Learning Outcome for Information Literacy (IL).